Joana Amaral Dias: Political career

 She was one of the highest ranked party members of the Bloco de Esquerda (Left Bloc), although elected for member of the Portuguese Parliament as an independent (2002–2005).
 In the Portuguese presidential election, 2006 she was a supporter of Mário Soares with a mandate for the youth.

 She is a columnist and political analyst.
 Joana Amaral Dias collaborated with the Diário de Notícias, TSF, SIC, and SIC Notícias.
 She authored the political column on RTP N and wrote in the newspaper Correio da Manhã and the blog Frontal Cortex.

+Her candidature for the 2026 election was rejected, however, by “Tribunal Consitucional”.

 Controversies

 Joana is one of the standard bearers of the COVID vaccine skepticism in Portugal.
 She has propagated a narrative contrary to the medical and scientific consensus in her social media platforms, as well as on her regular TV appearances.

-Her position is based on the premise that most of the specialists are regularly lying, as it has been alleged that many of them received directly or indirectly payments from big pharma, or exaggerate results, in order to advance their agenda.
+Her position is based on the premise that most of the specialists are regularly lying, as it has been alleged that many of them received, directly or indirectly, payments from big pharmaceutical companies, or exaggerate results, in order to advance their agenda.

 Being one of the main covid vaccine critics, she has made several false or decontextualized statements.
 She has asserted that the COVID-19 vaccine does not reduce contagion.
 She has stated that for people under 50 years old the vaccine is more dangerous than COVID-19.

 The same logic is applied to her skepticism of climate change.

 In reaction to the record breaking heat wave in London, Joana wrote in Novo Semanário that in June 1885 and July 1886 temperatures had been higher at 162 °F and 155 °F respectively.
 It is unclear where she obtained those numbers, as they would be higher than any atmospheric temperature ever recorded.